fabiofenoglio/zabbix-cron-monitoring/README.md

 | --skip-aggregation  | --skip-aggregation | false | runs the command in the wrapper, writes the output to the job json file but does not write to the aggregated json data file |
 | --verbose, -v  | --verbose | false | runs in verbose mode with additional output.
 When run in verbose mode additional output data is added to the json files (see later). |

-Available data in the output json files:
+## Available data in the output json files

 | Key  | Format | Sample value | Notes |
 | ------------- | ------------- | ------------- | ------------- |